 Please refer to our attendance policy by clicking here.

 19. Do you offer any programs other than the LNA?

-We only offer the LNA program at this time.
+We also offer the Medication Nursing Assistant(MNA) program.
+Click here - MNA Program to learn more about it.
 If you are looking for an LPN or RN course, visit the NH Board of Nursing website at www.nh.gov/nursing to search for approved programs in your area.

 20. Do you offer financial aid?